5 Lessons to Keep Students Engaged Before Winter Break

 Last month, our 7th grade students went on a field trip to the skating rink.
 It was a great trip!
-A one-hour interactive STEM lesson followed by lunch & 2.5 hours of skating.
+A one-hour interactive STEM lesson followed by lunch and 2.5 hours of skating.
 I am not a skater, so I watched.
-I watched as student after student purchased their food & snacks, tapping their cards for payment.
+I watched as student after student purchased their food and snacks, tapping their cards for payment.
 They looked so unbothered.
 Was it cash app?
 Was it debit?
 Was it credit?
 Was the sky the limit?

 While students using cards for payment seems futuristic, acquiring funds to make purchases is not.
 Our students will need to be on a path towards becoming financially literate, especially as more and more states are requiring personal finance and/or economics courses in order to graduate from high school.
 Welcome to Financial Literacy for Middle School.